Current PhD Students

 Hyo-Jung Jeong, PT, MS, received her bachelor’s and MSPT from Yonsei University in Korea.
 While working as a physical therapist, she became interested in understanding the movement of people with musculoskeletal disorders and patients with chronic diseases.
 She is mentored by Dr. Mary Hastings and Dr. Michael Mueller, and her research focuses on musculoskeletal problems in people with diabetes and peripheral neuropathy.
 Hyo enjoys watching Korean baseball games and is an enthusiastic fan of the Busan Giants.
 She also likes traveling and playing guitar during her free time.

-Peter Myers, BS grew up in Central New York where the cows outnumber the people.
-He received his BA in Physics and Studio art from Macalester College in St. Paul, MN.
+Peter Myers, BA grew up in Central New York where the cows outnumber the people.
+He received his BA in Physics and Studio Art from Macalester College in St. Paul, MN.
 During the summer of 2008, he moved to New York City and worked as a personal trainer and massage therapist while attending Columbia University.
 At Columbia, he studied neuropsychology and worked in a lab that studies learning in the brain.
 Peter was accepted into the Movement Science Program in 2014, and is mentored by Dr. Gammon Earhart.
-His current research investigates how functional changes in the brains of people with Parkinson disease affect motor learning.
+His current research investigates functional changes in the brains of people with Parkinson disease and the effects of yoga on their balance and gait.
 If you cannot find Peter at the lab, check the local yoga studio or the closest place one can get a large plate of nachos or cheese fries.

 Kim Waddell, MS, OTR/L received her Bachelor’s degree in Health Science from Truman State University and her Master’s in Occupational Therapy from the University of North Carolina, Chapel Hill.
 Prior to starting the Movement Science Program, she worked at the Rehabilitation Institute of Chicago and the Neurorehabilitation Research Laboratory at Washington University.
 Kim is mentored by Dr. Catherine Lang.
 Her research focuses on improving upper extremity performance for individuals post-stroke and measuring upper extremity performance using innovative and unbiased techniques.
 She is passionate about improving stroke rehabilitation, which both informs her research and inspires her to continue practicing as an occupational therapist at a local rehabilitation hospital.
 When she’s not in the lab, Kim stays busy with running and biking, traveling, and cooking.
 She also volunteers with Big Brothers Big Sisters and enjoys exploring the sites and sounds of St. Louis with her “little sister.”